MaybeJustJames/zephyr/README.md

 and can substantially reduce the size of PureScript bundles.  `zephyr` can also evaluate some expressions (an experimental feature).

+# Installation
+The simplest option is to download the latest [release](https://github.com/coot/zephyr/releases) binary.
+You may also build from source (see "Build & Test" section below).

 # Usage
 ```sh
 # compile your project